 Research Area and Mission

-This research programme encompasses operations research, quantitative logistics and computer science methods and applications in economics.
+This research programme is broader than its name may suggest.
+It encompasses operations research, quantitative logistics and computer science methods and applications in economics.
 The aim of the research group is to be at the forefront of the developments in transportation, logistics and supply chain management in interaction with decision support systems based on information and communication technology, and to make major contributions to both management science and management practice.

 The research themes are: